Harold Shipman: Career

-Detection
+Detection of murder

-In March 1998, Linda Reynolds of the Brooke Surgery in Hyde expressed concerns to John Pollard, the coroner for the South Manchester District, about the high death rate among Shipman's patients.
-In particular, she was concerned about the large number of cremation forms for elderly women that he had needed countersigned.
-Police were unable to find sufficient evidence to bring charges and closed the investigation on 17 April.
-The Shipman Inquiry later blamed Greater Manchester Police for assigning inexperienced officers to the case.
+In March 1998, Linda Reynolds, a general practitioner at the Brooke Surgery in Hyde, expressed concerns to John Pollard, the coroner for the South Manchester District, about the high death rate among Shipman's patients.
+In particular, she was concerned about the large number of cremation forms for elderly women that he had asked to have countersigned.
+The Greater Manchester Police (GMP) were unable to find sufficient evidence to bring charges and closed the investigation on 17 April.
+The Shipman Inquiry later blamed the GMP for assigning inexperienced officers to the case.
 After the investigation was closed, Shipman killed three more people.
 A few months later, in August, taxi driver John Shaw told the police that he suspected Shipman of murdering 21 patients.
-Shaw became suspicious as many of the elderly customers he took to the hospital, who seemed to be in good health, died in Shipman's care.
+Shaw became suspicious as many of the elderly customers he took to the hospital, while seemingly in good health, died in Shipman's care.

-Shipman's last victim was Kathleen Grundy, a former mayor of Hyde who was found dead at her home on 24 June 1998.
+Shipman's last victim was Kathleen Grundy, a former mayoress of Hyde who was found dead at her home on 24 June 1998.
 He was the last person to see her alive; he later signed her death certificate, recording the cause of death as old age.
 Grundy's daughter, solicitor Angela Woodruff, became concerned when fellow solicitor Brian Burgess informed her that a will had been made, apparently by her mother, with doubts about its authenticity.
 The will excluded Woodruff and her children, but left £386,000 to Shipman.
-At Burgess' urging, Woodruff went to the police, who began an investigation.
+At Burgess' urging, Woodruff went to police, who began an investigation.
 Grundy's body was exhumed and found to contain traces of diamorphine (heroin), often used for pain control in terminal cancer patients.
 Shipman claimed that Grundy had been an addict and showed them comments he had written to that effect in his computerised medical journal; however, police examination of his computer showed that the entries were written after her death.